OpenNebula/docs/source/deployment/node_installation/kvm_node_installation.rst

 * :ref:`Authenticaton <authentication>`.
 (Optional) For integrating OpenNebula with LDAP/AD, or securing it further with other authentication technologies.
 * :ref:`Sunstone <sunstone>`.
 OpenNebula GUI should be working and accessible at this stage, but by reading this guide you will learn about specific enhanced configurations for Sunstone.

-If your cloud is KVM based you should also follow:

 * :ref:`Open Cloud Host Setup <vmmg>`.
 * :ref:`Open Cloud Storage Setup <storage>`.
 * :ref:`Open Cloud Networking Setup <nm>`.

-If it's VMware based:

-* Head over to the :ref:`VMware Infrastructure Setup <vmware_infrastructure_setup_overview>` chapter.

 .. |image3| image:: /images/network-02.png
 .. |sunstone_create_host_dialog| image:: /images/sunstone_create_host_dialog.png